mmostafa886/SeleniumTAF/README.md

     - In this case the `test-runner` container is not used at all and can be completely removed from the `docker-compose` file.
 ### WaitManager:
 - The default wait time is provided in the `waits.properties` instead of hard-coded in the `WaitManager` class.
-### TestNGListener:
+### JUnit5TestListener (JUnit 5 Extension):
-- The `TestNGListener` was modified to:
+- The `JUnit5TestListener` (formerly TestNGListener) was migrated to JUnit 5 and implements:
+  - `BeforeAllCallback` - Suite initialization
+  - `AfterAllCallback` - Suite cleanup
-  - Clean the log file before executing each Test (without deleting the folder/file itself).
+  - `BeforeEachCallback` - Test setup (cleans log file before each test)
-  - Attach the log file of each Test separately to the Allure report.
-  - Attaching the screenshots of each Test separately to the Allure report.
+  - `AfterEachCallback` - Test teardown (attaches logs and screenshots to Allure report)
+  - `TestWatcher` - Test result tracking and reporting
 ### AlertAction:
 - Modify the `AlertAction` class to:
   - To handle the GDPR consent displayed on some WebSites browsed from inside the EU & is not displayed when browsed from other countries.